• Skip to primary navigation

 I grew up eating Andhra dishes at home.
 And I love making them for my kids now.
 It is so satisfying watching them enjoy the foods from my childhood.

-The name literally translates to fat/ thick (dibba) bread (rotte).
-So, this is a South Indian style thick bread made with lentils and rice.
-There is no fermentation required for this recipe.
-It is like a big pan fried idli.
+If you are wondering what is dibba rotti?
+The name literally translates to fat/ thick (dibba) bread (rotti).
+So, this is a South Indian style thick bread made with idli batter.
+There is no need for fermentation for this recipe.
+It is like a big crispy pan fried idli.

 This used be my ammamma (mom's mom) speciality.
 She used to make big fluffy dibba roti in a round brass utensil aka ithadi ginne.
 I inherited one of those utensils and I cherish it very much.